pin-chen/NP/README.md

 - chat
 - user pipe

-  pipe command outpur to other user
+  pipe command output to other user

 ### Part 3